 The medtech industry is moving towards consensus on the centrality of the end user to product design and development.
 Medical devices need to be easy to use to succeed in a market where users wield increasing power.
 Whether end users are patients, home caregivers, or medical professionals, they expect medtech companies to offer more personalised products, easier procedures, and an enhanced user experience.

-Satisfying these end users requires a multidisciplinary approach involving engineering, design, and marketing, among others.
+Satisfying these end users requires a multidisciplinary approach involving engineering, design, and surveillance, among others.
 Currently, there is a move from a product to a service model for medical devices and greater end user involvement in every stage of product development.
 In future, therefore, medtech development will need to rely on a much broader range of inputs, together with extensive real-world data and usability feedback.

 At the Medical Technology Ireland Expo and Conference 2017 and the MedTec Ireland 2017 Conference, speakers and delegates agreed that investment in user-centred development is vital for successful product development.
 However, they cautioned that this must not come at the cost of investment in supply chain and manufacturing, and process improvement initiatives.
 All of these elements form part of the usability chain, and have a role in producing a safe and effective product for end users.
 Greater usability will not be achieved at the cost of process improvement efforts, but rather through their implementation.
 Process improvement is another area where effective documentation can aid successful outcomes.